RobinNagpal/dune-analytics/src/compound/asset-analysis/04_total-percentage-of-top-100-holder/README.md

       (
         SELECT
           address,
-          CASE
-            WHEN CAST(address as VARBINARY) IN (
-              SELECT DISTINCT
+          case
+            when address in (
+              select distinct
                 address
-              FROM
+              from
                 labels.cex_ethereum
-            )
-            OR CAST(address as VARBINARY) IN (
-              SELECT DISTINCT
-                address
-              FROM
-                query_2296923
-            ) THEN 'CEX'
+            ) then 'CEX'
-            WHEN CAST(address as VARBINARY) IN (
-              SELECT DISTINCT
+            when address in (
+              select distinct
                 project_contract_address
-              FROM
+              from
                 dex.trades
-            ) THEN 'DEX'
+            ) then 'DEX'
-            WHEN CAST(address as VARBINARY) IN (
-              SELECT DISTINCT
+            when address in (
+              select distinct
                 address
-              FROM
+              from
                 {{chain}}.creation_traces
             )
-            AND CAST(address as VARBINARY) NOT IN ( SELECT DISTINCT
+            and address not in (
+              select distinct
                 project_contract_address
-              FROM
+              from
                 dex.trades
             )
-            AND CAST(address as VARBINARY) NOT IN ( SELECT DISTINCT
+            and address not in (
+              select distinct
                 address
-              FROM
+              from
                 fund_address
-            ) THEN 'Other Smart Contracts'
+            ) then 'Other Smart Contracts'
-            WHEN CAST(address as VARBINARY) IN (
-              SELECT DISTINCT
+            when address in (
+              select distinct
                 address
-              FROM
+              from
                 fund_address
-            ) THEN 'VCs/Fund'
+            ) then 'VCs/Fund'
-            ELSE 'Individual Address'
+            else 'Individual Address'
-          END AS address_type,
+          end as type,
           SUM(amount / POWER(10, decimals)) AS amount,
           SUM(amount * price / POWER(10, decimals)) AS value,
           SUM(amount) / (